Here are some cheap and easy birthday cake ideas for everyone, even if those of you who aren’t very skilled in the kitchen or with a piping bag.

 Forgo the cake and use, crepes, like this one pictured.
 Just slather each crepe with a thin layer of jam, Nutella or whipped cream to make a crepe cake.
 Sorry, but for this crepe recipe, you’ll have to get my cookbook, The Camp & Cabin Cookbook.

-This next cake uses two very simple cake decorating techniques, naked frosting and chocolate shards, giving it a very dramatic look.
+This next birthday cake idea uses two very simple cake decorating techniques, naked frosting and chocolate shards, giving it a very dramatic look.
 Chocolate shards are super easy to make.
 Simply melt chocolate in a double boiler or microwave, spread it on a baking pan lined with parchment paper, roll up the chocolate covered parchment paper and freeze it.

 In about 10 minutes the chocolate will harden.
 Then you simply unroll the parchment paper and break off the chocolate pieces.
 Easy Peasy!
 Click here for the video and directions for this chocolate raisin cake.

 Don’t feel like baking?
 Need a birthday cake during those hot summer months?
 An ice cream cake is such an easy birthday cake idea that will really impress your VIP.
 The crust is typically crushed cookies (like Oreos or vanilla wafers) and milk pressed into the bottom of a springform pan (no baking required).

 Then you layer in your favorite ice cream flavors and freeze.
 Decorate with whipped cream and candies and your done.
 Who wouldn’t want a slice of this?!
 (Click here for recipe and directions for this Kit Kat Ice Cream Cake)

 Got a Cookie Monster with a birthday?
 Ditch the cake and make a super easy cookie cake.
 You can bake your own cookies or buy them.
 This cake is ridiculously easy to assemble.
 You start by alternating layers of your favorite cookie with frosting or icing until you have a nice mountain of cookies, then refrigerate.